vuejs/vue-cli/docs/cli-service.md

 #### Caching and Parallel Mode

-- `cache-laoder` is enabled for Babel/TypeScript transpilation by default.
+- `cache-loader` is enabled for Babel/TypeScript transpilation by default.
 - `thread-loader` will be enabled for Babel/TypeScript transpilation when the machine has more than 1 CPI cores.

 #### Building as Library or Web Components